johnmichaelkuczynski/NEWASKJM.XYZ/replit.md

 # Ask A Philosopher - Philosophical Q&A Application

 ### Overview
 "Ask A Philosopher" is a unified application for deep philosophical discourse with 59 philosophical and literary figures.
 It offers seven operational sections: philosophical Q&A chat, Model Builder, Paper Writer, Quote Generator, Dialogue Creator, Interview Creator, and Debate Creator.
 The platform uses actual writings and advanced AI to provide nuanced, contextually rich responses, enabling multi-author conversations through a Retrieval-Augmented Generation (RAG) system.
 Its purpose is to provide a robust platform for exploring complex philosophical and literary concepts, enhancing understanding through direct engagement with historical thinkers, with significant market potential in education and intellectual discourse.
-The application is powered by a comprehensive RAG database containing **22,476 embedded chunks** across 203 works from 3 major sources: Kuczynski (179 works, 22,216 chunks), Aristotle (22 works, 152 chunks), and Aesop (2 works, 108 chunks).
+The application is powered by a comprehensive RAG database containing **23,219 embedded chunks** across 242 works from 4 major sources: Kuczynski (190 works, 22,331 chunks), Freud (6 works, 567 chunks), Aristotle (44 works, 213 chunks), and Aesop (2 works, 108 chunks).
 The system uses OpenAI text-embedding-ada-002 for semantic search with pgvector in PostgreSQL.

 ### User Preferences
 - **Response Style**: Crisp, direct, no academic bloat.
 Short sentences.
 Clear logic.
 No throat-clearing.
 Get to the point immediately.
 Default is Auto mode (no word limit); user can specify word count if desired.